Revisiting thermodynamics in computation and information theory: Thermodynamics arrow of time for computer

 \subsection{Computational Arrow of time}

-Every physically acceptable computation can be considered as a combination of the logical operation.
+Every physically acceptable computation can be considered as a combination of logical operations.
 Logical operations are nothing but a mathematical operation that maps input states to the output states.
 If the output state has a unique input state then it is defined as a logically reversible process, else it is called a logically irreversible process.
 Two basic logical operation are $NOT$ and $RESET \,\, TO \,\, ZERO$ $(RTZ)$ though the familiarity of $RTZ$ is less than that of $AND$, $OR$ logic operations.
-This two basic logic operation has the power to built all suitable combination and it is the main center point logical operation from a thermodynamic viewpoint. $RTZ$ reset every input to a zero output.
+These two basic logic operations have the power to build all suitable combinations and it is the main center point of logical operation from a thermodynamic viewpoint. $RTZ$ reset every input to a zero output.